-1. Click the Add button (pop-up Figure 4-37), and then you will set the new rule in the next screen (shown in Figure 4-38).
+1. Click the Add button in Figure 4-38, and then you will see the next screen as shown in Figure 4-39.

-- 2. Enter the User Name of the LAN device connected to the Router. - To restrict the device where the browser is running, select the Browser's MAC Address radio-button, its MAC Address has automatically displayed in the text box.
-To restrict other LAN devices, click the Other MAC Address radio-button and enter the MAC address of the other LAN device. - 4.
-Select the day when the rule will take effect in the table. - 5.
-Enter the Start Blocking Time and End Blocking Time in the text box separately, and then the device controlled will then be unable to connect to the internet during that time. - Click Save/Apply to save this entry.
+- 2. Enter the User Name of the LAN device connected to the Router. - To restrict the device where the browser is running, select the Browser's MAC Address radio button.
+The MAC Address has been automatically displayed in the text box.
+To restrict other LAN devices, click Other MAC Address radio button and enter the MAC address of the other LAN device. - 4.
+Select the day to allow the rule to take effect in the table. - 5.
+Enter the Start Blocking Time and End Blocking Time in the text box separately, and then the device controlled will then be unable to connect to the internet during that time. - 6.
+Click Save/Apply to save this entry and then you will see you settings as shown in Figure 4-38.